 Moderately Important: Section Introduction

 The section starts by explaining metadata and encryption, the two most important concepts in data protection and privacy.
 It then goes on to discuss data backups, their importance, and some practical advice.
-Then it offers some advice on how to make your desktop computer environment more privacy friendly.
 Finally, it moves on to encrypted messaging, which is - in my opinion - one of the most exciting parts of privacy offers some advice on steps you can take to make improve mobile device privacy.

 Once again, it bears repeating that this section will not make you anonymous or unhackable, but it will help you outsmart a lot of the "unconscious surveillance" I mentioned in Understanding Surveillance.
 It will help protect you from bots that read your emails and texts, from location-scraping apps and services, and from being a victim of bad luck and ill preparation.